Students design and assemble model solar cars and race them on a track.

 The Lights and Track

-If you intend to do this activity indoors you will need big lights, room lighting is never enough.
+If you intend to do this activity indoors you will need big incandescent lights, room lighting is never enough.
 Two double 500 watt halogen work lights on stands will illuminate a 6ft track on top of table.
 An incandescent spot light held in a clip-on reflector base is handy so that students can test their cars before reaching the track.
-Unfortunately we have not had much success with fluorescent or LED lights which are much more energy efficient.
-The absorption spectrum for silicon better matches the output from the incandescent bulbs and their infrared output.
+Silicon solar cells are able to use the infrared and visible output from incandescent bulbs.

 If you are racing on a table top it is helpful to build a race track out of 1×2 pine boards assembled into a 2ft x 6ft frame with screws.
-This low wall prevents the cars from shooting off the end.
+This wood edge prevents the cars from shooting off the end.
 It’s also helpful to have a smooth race surface provided by a 2’x 6’ section of foam core that has been attached to the frame.

 If you doing the activity outdoors in the sun then find a smooth section of pavement and define the race area with flags so that bystanders don’t shade the track or accidentally step on the cars.